Aimee Payne, Marketing Manager.

 What’s something you find fascinating?

-I love true crime TV shows.
+I love true crime books and TV shows.
 It probably started back in the 80s with Unsolved Mysteries.
 Now I’m an Investigation Discovery junkie.
 It doesn’t matter how bad the shows are (and I have some really strong critiques of some of them), I will watch.
 Because of this, I know a lot of random factoids about serial killers, which makes me really popular at parties.

 Do you have an outside project or hobby?